bdibil/README-Generator/README.md

 ## Contributing
-There are no contributing guidelines at this time as they are planed for future development.
+There are no contributing guidelines at this time.

 ## Tests